ivanovamariia/ivanovamariia/README.md

 • I'm a student of Peter the Great St.Petersburg Polytechnic University, direction "Radio Engineering"

-• My interests: math, programming and web-design (just a little), specialty coffee, volunteering
+• My interests: math, programming and web-design (just a little)